February 10, 2015 EWPA's blog - Tuul

 February 6, 2015 EWPA's blog - Tuul

-In 2014, wind turbines produced 576,0 GWh electicity, which is just over 6% of country’s total consumption.
+In 2014, wind turbines produced 576,0 GWh electicity, which is just over 6% of country’s total consumption, according to Elering.
 The output of wind energy grew 9 percent year on year.
 The ceiling of subsidized wind energy set out in the Electricity Market Act, 600 GWh per calendar year, was however not achieved in 2014.

 February 4, 2015 EWPA's blog - Tuul